nextcloud/deck/docs/API.md

 The REST API provides access for authenticated users to their data inside the Deck app.
+To get a better understand of Decks data models and their relations, please have a look at the  [data structure](structure.md) documentation.

 # Prequisited

-All requests require a `OCS-APIRequest` HTTP header to be set to `true` and a `Content-Type` of `application/json`.
-The API is located at https://nextcloud.local/index.php/apps/deck/api/v1.0
+- All requests require a `OCS-APIRequest` HTTP header to be set to `true` and a `Content-Type` of `application/json`.
+- The API is located at https://nextcloud.local/index.php/apps/deck/api/v1.0

 ## Naming